Skip to main content

 Prefer to talk?
 Book a free 30-min call

 The founding team carries genuine credibility.
 CEO Andrew Yan spent time on Google Search's information acquisition team and DeepMind's generative media team before founding the company.
 CTO Alan Yao was an early AI adopter who donated to OpenAI in 2019.
 The two built AthenaHQ around a specific insight: traditional search is collapsing faster than most marketing teams realize.
-Google's own data shows zero-click searches grew from 56% in 2024 to 69% in 2025.
-Gartner estimates 50% of traditional search volume will move to generative AI by 2028.

 The platform's core dashboard, branded Olympus, presents cross-engine visibility data in a unified interface.
 The primary metrics are mention rate (how often your brand appears in AI answers) and citation rate (how often your URL is directly linked).
 These are tracked across ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Gemini, Claude, Copilot, and Grok.